meteor/meteor/packages/logic-solver/README.md

 ```

 Let's also assign the number 15, in bit form, to a variable for convenience.
-The binary representation of 15 is "1111", so its bit form consists of four
-copies of `Logic.TRUE` or `"$T"`.

 ```js
 var fifteen = Logic.constantBits(15);
 fifteen.bits // => ["$T", "$T", "$T", "$T"]
 ```

+The binary representation of 15 is "1111", so its bit form consists of
+four copies of `Logic.TRUE` or `"$T"`.
+We didn't have to know that,
+though, because `Logic.constantBits` generated it for us.

 Now, we create a Solver and express our sum constraints: